Mamadou Tounkara (footballer, born 2001)

 Mamadou Tounkara (born 14 December 2001) is a professional footballer who plays as a centre-back for Liga Portugal 2 club Chaves.
 Born in France, he is a youth international for Mali.

 Club career

 A youth product of Drancy, Tounkara began his senior career with them in 2019.
 On 16 June 2020, he transferred to Vitória SC where he signed a 3-year contract.
 He spent his first 2 seasons with their reserves.
 He made his professional debut with Vitória SC as a half-time substitute in a 1–0 Primeira Liga loss to Braga on 3 September 2022.
 On 10 September 2022, he was promoted to their senior side and renewed his contract until 2025.

 On 20 August 2024, Tounkara signed for Liga Portugal 2 club Chaves.
+On 19 January 2026, he extended his contract with the club until June 2028.

 Personal life

 Born in France, Tounkara is of Malian descent.